 Nairobi Nights are precious if you still have room to wiggle.
-Make no mistake that Kenyans still believe they are a binge drinking nation even after reports to the contrary were released earlier in the year showing that we probably drink the least amount of alcohol in the continent.
+Please make no mistake that Kenyans still believe they are a binge-drinking nation even after reports to the contrary were released earlier in the year, showing that we probably drink the least amount of alcohol in the continent.

 The film industry is also evolving.
 It’s beautiful to watch conservatives go into fits over a new film or music video that doesn’t seem to conform to African societal expectations.

-The jury is still out on the deeply religious nature of Kenyans, on our tipping culture or whether Kitenge/Ankara is a preserve of Kenyan wedding culture.
+The jury is still out on Kenyans’ deeply religious nature, on our tipping culture, or whether Kitenge/Ankara is a preserve of Kenyan wedding culture.